Donald Knuth: Early work

 In 1963, after receiving his PhD, Knuth joined Caltech's faculty as an assistant professor.

 While at Caltech and after the success of the Burroughs B205 ALGOL compiler, he became consultant to Burroughs Corporation, joining the Product Planning Department.
-At Caltech he was operating as a mathematician but at Burroughs as a programmer working with the people he considered to have written the best software at the time in the ALGOL compiler for the B220 computer (successor to the B205).
+At Caltech he was operating as a mathematician, but at Burroughs as a programmer, working with the people he considered to have written the best software at the time: the ALGOL compiler for the B220 computer (successor to the B205).

-Knuth was offered a $100,000 contract to write compilers at Green Tree Corporation but turned it down making a decision not to optimize income and continued at Caltech and Burroughs.

-He received a National Science Foundation Fellowship and Woodrow Wilson Foundation Fellowship but they had the condition that you could not do anything else but study as a graduate student so he would not be able to continue as a consultant to Burroughs.
+Knuth turned down a $100,000 contract to write compilers at Green Tree Corporation, deciding instead to optimize income and continue at Caltech and Burroughs.
+He received a National Science Foundation Fellowship and Woodrow Wilson Foundation Fellowship, but they had the condition that the recipient could not do anything else but study as a graduate student, so he would not be able to continue as a consultant to Burroughs.
 He chose to turn down the fellowships and continued with Burroughs.
 In summer 1962, he wrote a FORTRAN compiler for Univac, but considered that "I sold my soul to the devil" to write a FORTRAN compiler.

-After graduating, Knuth returned to Burroughs in June 1961 but did not tell them he had graduated with a master's degree, rather than the expected bachelor's degree.
-Impressed by the ALGOL syntax chart, symbol table, recursive-descent approach and the separation of the scanning, parsing and emitting functions of the compiler Knuth suggested an extension to the symbol table that one symbol could stand for a string of symbols.
+After graduating, Knuth returned to Burroughs in June 1961, but did not tell them he had graduated with a master's degree, rather than the expected bachelor's degree.
+Impressed by the ALGOL syntax chart, symbol table, recursive-descent approach, and the separation of the scanning, parsing, and emitting functions of the compiler, Knuth suggested an extension to the symbol table: that one symbol could stand for a string of symbols.
 This became the basis of the DEFINE in Burroughs ALGOL, which has since been adopted by other languages.
 However, some really disliked the idea and wanted DEFINE removed.
 The last person to think it was a terrible idea was Edsger Dijkstra on a visit to Burroughs.